arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/05.docker-container/content.md

 Using the `docker ps -a` after container removal, the `hello-world` container should no longer be present as an active container.

 The same goes for the images if you would like to free some space.
-The removal command will now be as follows using `IMAGE ID` found within image table:
+The removal command will now be as follows using `IMAGE ID` found within the image table:

 ```
 docker rmi <IMAGE ID>